networknt/light-doc/content/en/service/proxy/benchmark.md

 ```

-By default in the [petstore][] porject, we have https and http2 enabled.
-For this performance test, we are going to enable http only.
+By default, in the [petstore][] project, we have HTTPS, and HTTP2 enabled.
+For this performance test, we are going to enable HTTP only.
 That's why we make the above change in the server.yml file.

 Now, let's build the [petstore][] project in the light-example-4j.